SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Additional tips to visit

-3. Dali Exhibit at the Monterey History & Art Association at Stanton Center
+3. Monterey History and Art at Stanton Center

 Dali Exhibit Museum Monterey

-Most people don't realize this, but Dali lived in Monterey at the Hotel de Monte for eight years during his lifetime.
-After he died, the Piterman family donated almost 600 art pieces from their collection.
+Most people don't realize this, but the famous Spanish surrealist Dali lived in Monterey at the Hotel de Monte for eight years during his lifetime.

 Location: 5 Custom House Plaza